jcdock/Valheim-Mods/PlantGrowTime/README.md

 # PlantGrowTime

-A Vaheim mod to change the grow time of plants.
+Modify the grow time of default game plants